 These blueberry donuts are fluffy, cakey, and made with just 5 ingredients!
 No yeast, no eggs, and no butter needed, they are baked come together in under 10 minutes!

-I feel like donuts get an unfair wrap for being complicated and time-consuming, but that is far from the truth.
-I mean, essentially, they are a cake that is baked in a donut pan.
+I feel like donuts get an unfair rap for being complicated and time-consuming, but that is far from the truth.
+Essentially, they are a cake that is baked in a donut pan.

 Oh, and if you’re worried about access to blueberries, frozen ones work just as well as fresh ones!

 This donut recipe is incredibly simple and uses just 5 ingredients.
 If you’ve made any of my healthy desserts before, you probably have everything in your pantry right now.
 Here is what you’ll need:

 - Self rising flour.
 A combination of flour, baking powder, and salt.
 Skip the expensive store-bought blends and make your own.
 It is so much cheaper and easy to do.

 - Maple syrup.
 Adds sweetness to the donuts and keeps them moist and fluffy.

 - Coconut oil.
 Gives the donuts the tender crumb.
 Use refined coconut oil for no coconut flavor whatsoever.